#62 – Relational Capacity to Up the Rigor in Learning

 • What instructional moves could you make if you find out that some of your students are argumentative?

-• For many teachers, we serve students from several ethnic enclaves in our schools.
-How could you use this demographic diversity as a part of your instruction?
+• How can you use demographic differences as a part of your instruction?

-• What does it really take to create deep connections with your students so that their heritage and interests drive the learning process?
+• What does it really take to create deep connections with your students so that their personal context and interests drive the learning process?

 • How might approaches like project-based learning and inquiry-based learning fit into this conversation?